claranet/terraform-signalfx-detectors/system/processes/README.md

 ## Notes

-By default, this detectors will check if a process is present or not.
+By default, only `critical` rule is enabled.
+This allows the detector to check if the service has, at least, one process running.

-The "warning" state can be enable if you need to check if a process need a minimal amount of process running.
+Optionally, this is possible to enable `warning` rule to check if the service has a minimal amount of process running.
-Ex: I need 5 "foo" processes for my api to run correctly, so I will put in warning 5 and in critical 1.
+(i.e. I need 5 "foo" processes for my api to run correctly, so I will update `processes_threshold_warning` to `5` and `processes_disabled_warning` to `null`).
-In that case, "warning" will raise if I’m under 5 processes and "critical" if no process is found.